bparanj/crystal/computer/networking/networking-types.md

 - **Integration** refers to the seamless communication between different network components.
 - **Security** is built into the architecture to protect data and resources.

-**Network architecture** refers to the overall design and organization of a network, including how isolation, integration, and security measures are implemented to meet specific requirements.
+**Network architecture** refers to the overall design and organization of a network,  how isolation, integration, and security measures are implemented to meet specific requirements.